yamaton/gff3toddbj/README.md

 #### Run with custom configuration

-See [translate_features_qualifiers.toml](https://github.com/yamaton/gff3toddbj/blob/main/gff3toddbj/translate_features_qualifiers.toml) for the default renaming behavior.
 To feed a custom translation table, use the CLI option:

 * `--config_rename <FILE>`